 The net incremental revenue is calculated for each non-covered service and summed for each price year.
 It is comprised of the applicable payments calculated using the methodology described in Section 4 less the deductions described in Section 5.2 above.
-The annual values are adjusted by Consumer Price Index (CPI) to current value for year 4-use the method described in Section 6.1.
+The annual values are adjusted by Consumer Price Index (CPI) to current value for year 4.